prescriptive-analytics/challenge-docs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Read the Simulator's documentation!
+Welcome to Read the COVID-19 Challenge!
 ==================================================

 Contents: